 - HEALTH INSURANCE: The TAs must be covered by medical insurance.
 A basic insurance can be acquired in Italy upon the candidates' arrival.
 See program FAQ's on the SITE program website for further details on insurance acquisition.

-- ABSENCE POLICY: If for exceptional reasons the TA must leave the school during the teaching activity, s/he must justify the reasons for leaving it and provide documented evidence for her/his absence.
-In any case, the absence cannot exceed 15 days for interns doing the full academic year, 7 days for those doing one term only.
-The school may ask the TA to make up the missed hours.
-In case of a longer absence, the program will end along with the stipend and any other benefits provided by the school (i.e., lodging).
-In case of infringement of the SITE program terms, the school's internal rules, and of academic or social misconduct, the hosting school will be free to rescind the contract with a 2-week advance notice.
+- ABSENCE POLICY: Sickness leaves cannot exceed 15 working days for interns who do the full academic year, and 7 days for those who do one term only.
+In case of sickness, interns don't have to recuperate the classes missed during their absence.
+If the interns' classes are cancelled without previous notice to make room for extra school activities (i.e school outings), these classes do not have to be recuperated either.
+In case interns need a day/days off for personal reasons, they must ask their advisors for a permission - in this case, the school may ask the TA to make up the missed classes.
+In case of a longer absence, the program will end, along with the stipend, and any other benefits provided by the school (i.e., lodging).
+In case of infringement of the SITE program terms, the school's internal rules, and of academic or social misconduct, the hosting school will be free to rescind the contract with an advanced notice of 2-week .

 - COMPLETION CERTIFICATE: Upon completion of the program, the school will award each candidate a certificate of completion that will state the details of the program.

 - UNIVERSITY COURSES: The TAs may be able to attend courses (also selected courses - corsi singoli) at a local university.
 The courses should be consistent with the above-mentioned activities and must be approved by the advisor and program directors.

 - CELI EXAM: All the TAs will have the opportunity to take CELI international examination for Italian language competence The CELI certificate will be issued upon successful completion of the exam.
 For information check on the website of Università per Stranieri di Perugia http://www.cvcl.it/home.aspx